 Self Storage Group’s goal is to be the preferred self-storage provider in Scandinavia and generate profitability and return to our shareholders.
 The Group focuses on lean operations and automations.
-At the same time SSG aspire to offer industry leading customer service.
-The Group aims to develop a business model that is sustainable with low carbon footprint.
+At the same time SSG aspires to offer industry leading customer service.
+The Group aims to develop a business model that is sustainable with low carbon footprint, and believes it to be important that we engage in how we can make a difference for costumers as well as for our employees.
 The Board of Directors emphasises the importance of sustainability as an integral part of the company’s operations and development.

 Contribution to the UN Sustainable Development Goals

 The Group has prioritised three of the seventeen Sustainable Development Goals set out in the UN’s 2030 Agenda for Sustainable Development.
 SSG sees the following goals as particularly significant to our business and the solutions the Group can contribute to:

 Self Storage Group fulfils its corporate responsibilities by developing and running its operations profitably, and in a manner that is consistent with fundamental ethical values and respect for individual people, society as a whole and the environment.
 For Self Storage Group it is important to maintain a dialogue with the Group’s most important stakeholders and review how they are affected by the ongoing business and how they will be affected by new decisions.
 This dialog makes the Group able to continue to improve the business and build trust with the stakeholders.